Educational Records Rights and Privacy

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include:

-1. The right to inspect and review the student's education records within 45 days after the day the University receives a request for access.
+- The right to inspect and review the student's education records within 45 calendar days after the day the University receives a request for access to those education records.
 A student should submit to the Registrar a written request that identifies the record(s) the student wishes to inspect.
-Request forms are available from the Registrar.
-The registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the registrar, the registrar shall advise the student of the correct official to whom the request should be addressed.
+Request forms are available on the Registrar's website.
+The Registrar will make arrangements for access and notify the student of the time and method of inspection.

-3. The right to provide written consent before the University discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-The University discloses education records without a student’s prior written consent under the FERPA exception for disclosure to University officials with legitimate educational interests.
-A University official is a person employed by the University in an administrative, supervisory, academic, research or staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student, volunteer or employee of a partner organization serving on an official committee, such as an admission, disciplinary or grievance committee, or assisting another University official in performing his or her tasks.
-A University official also may include a contractor outside of the University who performs an institutional service or function for which the University would otherwise use its own employees and who is under the direct control of the University with respect to the use and maintenance of PII from education records, such as an attorney, auditor or collection agent or a student volunteering to assist another University official in performing his or her tasks.
-A University official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her institutional duties for the university.
+- The right to provide written consent before the University discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+The University discloses education records without a student's prior written consent under the FER PA exception for disclosure to University officials with legitimate educational interests.
+A University official is a person employed by the University in an administrative, supervisory, academic, research, or staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student, volunteer or employee of a partner organization serving on an official committee, such as an admission, disciplinary or grievance committee, or assisting another University official in performing their tasks.
+A University official also may include a contractor outside of the University who performs an institutional service or function for which the University would otherwise use its own employees and who is under the direct control of the University with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another University official in performing their tasks.
+A University official has a legitimate educational interest if the official needs to review an education record in order to fulfill their institutional duties for the University.

 Student Privacy Policy Office